sbercloud-terraform/terraform-provider-sbercloud/docs/resources/vpc.md

 The following arguments are supported:

-* `cidr` - (Required) The range of available subnets in the VPC.
-The value ranges from 10.0.0.0/8 to 10.255.255.0/24, 172.16.0.0/12 to 172.31.255.0/24, or 192.168.0.0/16 to 192.168.255.0/24.

-* `region` - (Optional) The region in which to obtain the V1 VPC client.
+* `region` - (Optional, String, ForceNew) The region in which to obtain the V1 VPC client.
 A VPC client is needed to create a VPC.
 If omitted, the region argument of the provider is used.
 Changing this creates a new VPC.

+* `cidr` - (Required, String) The range of available subnets in the VPC.
+The value ranges from 10.0.0.0/8 to 10.255.255.0/24, 172.16.0.0/12 to 172.31.255.0/24, or 192.168.0.0/16 to 192.168.255.0/24.

-* `name` - (Required) The name of the VPC.
+* `name` - (Required, String) The name of the VPC.
 The name must be unique for a tenant.
 The value is a string of no more than 64 characters and can contain digits, letters, underscores (_), and hyphens (-).
 Changing this updates the name of the existing VPC.

-* `tags` - (Optional) The key/value pairs to associate with the vpc.
+* `tags` - (Optional, Map) The key/value pairs to associate with the vpc.

 ## Attributes Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 * `id` -  ID of the VPC.

-* `name` -  See Argument Reference above.

-* `cidr` - See Argument Reference above.

 * `status` - The current status of the desired VPC.
 Can be either CREATING, OK, DOWN, PENDING_UPDATE, PENDING_DELETE, or ERROR.

-* `shared` - Specifies whether the cross-tenant sharing is supported.

-* `routes` - Specifies the route information.
+* `routes` - The route information.
 Structure is documented below.

-* `region` - See Argument Reference above.

-* `tags` - See Argument Reference above.

 The `routes` block contains:

-* `destination` - Specifies the destination network segment of a route.
+* `destination` - The destination network segment of a route.

-* `nexthop` - Specifies the next hop of a route.
+* `nexthop` - The next hop of a route.

+## Timeouts
+This resource provides the following timeouts configuration options:
+- `create` - Default is 10 minute.
+- `delete` - Default is 3 minute.
 ## Import

 VPCs can be imported using the `id`, e.g.